Yubico/yubikit-android/management/README.md

 #### Programming OTP slots
 Before running this demo, be aware that:
 * By default slot ONE is programmed with the YubiOTP secret.
 Overwriting this first slot means losing this secret.
-* YubiOTP codes that were generated on the YubiKey can be read using the *Yubico OTP demo* pivot.
+* YubiOTP codes that were generated on the YubiKey can be read using the *Yubico OTP demo*.
 Refer to the [OTP Module](../otp/README.md) to learn more.
 * The recommendation for programming HOTP secrets is to use the [OATH module](../oath/README.md) and an Authenticator application.
 This method allows the storage of multiple HOTP secrets.
 The Authenticator app can then calculate them whenever needed.

 To program an OTP slot: